shua5115/love/new_module.md

 # How To Make A New Module

-This fork exists because I want to add a new module(s) to love2d.
+This fork exists because I want to add new modules to love2d.
 I have very little experience with this codebase, let alone c++, so I am using this document to detail my findings regarding how to make a new module.

 ## Table of Contents